 In 1996, the school purchased its own building and designed a training facility specific to the needs of massage therapy training.

 In February 2002, Bancroft signed an alliance with Quinsigamond Community College (QCC) to give interested grads an opportunity to apply their earned credits from Bancroft towards completion of the Complementary Health Associate Degree program at QCC.

-In September 2003, Steven Tankanow founded Doggone U, LLC and accepted the first class of Small Animal Massage Therapists.
+In September 2003, Steven Tankanow founded Doggone U, LLC and accepted the first class of Small Animal Massage Practitioners.
 We took what we already knew how to do, teach massage, and brought it to the animal world.
 We have had many dogs and cats come through the doors of our animal training facility, and even a pot bellied pig.
-We will continue the tradition of providing first class massage therapy training to individuals that have a calling to work with animals.
+We will continue the tradition of providing first class massage training to individuals that have a calling to work with animals.
 In September of 2007, we added horses to our curriculum.
-We partner with Boston Equestrian Center in North Oxford, MA, to do our hands-on massage training in their facility.
+We partner with local barns to provide a location for hands-on training.

 Throughout our history, our philosophy has remained the same: uncompromising dedication to training professional massage practitoners.
 We strongly believe that in order to be a successful school we must continue to have a mission that is career oriented, have practicing faculty in the massage field, be keenly interested in student satisfaction, have innovative internships, have effective advising and career development support, have institutional self assessment, and continuing education.
 Our entire staff creates a learning environment that is caring, supportive, intuitive, compassionate and understanding with a sincere interest in student success.
 The school, its administration, and faculty have steadily grown and developed to become well-established in this dynamic wellness field.